 Today, the tides are changing quickly within the digital marketing industry.
 What was once an industry founded on automated software and “x” number of keyword packages, has now flourished into an industry with a diverse range of marketing trends and strategies.
 SEO is evolving into a broader sense of digital marketing.
 It is now a cross channel tool used to implement all or part of the client’s digital marketing plan.

 Ultimately, it is about devising a bespoke strategy that will see a positive return on the client’s investment.

 Greater Emphasis on User Experience & Content Marketing

 User experience and content marketing are just two areas of digital marketing that agencies will need to put greater emphasis on moving forward.
-Yet for some agencies in Perth, actually making the transition to a more aspirational and traditional form of marketing is easier said than done.
-Whereas before, the client had little involvement in the process, there is now a dependency on them to provide the necessary marketing material in which the agency can form an appropriate strategy around the client’s target market.
+Yet for some agencies in Perth, making the transition to a more aspirational and traditional form of marketing is easier said than done.
+Previously, the client had little involvement in the process.
+There is now a dependency on them to provide the necessary marketing material in which the agency can form an appropriate strategy around the client’s target market.
 It is an important factor that the agency can engage and plan out a schedule with the client to facilitate this requirement.